Office and commercial buildings from the 60s are the new cool

 Reiner Nowak: "Re-development makes sense in many cases.
 Not only does it cost less than new construction, it also consumes less energy.
 Most importantly, it creates flexible and future-proof space in existing structures for users and tenants to withstand the paradigm shift of digitization and globalization."

 According to the re-development expert, redevelopment or complete conversion, as well as demolition and new construction, all involve dismantling costs.
 However, owners save the entire excavation and shell construction costs by preserving the building fabric.
 And according to CSMM, they make up a good 25 to 30 percent of the total construction costs.
-Depending on the project this can save quickly several million euros.
+Depending on the project this could save several million euros.

 Owners of older commercial properties can through re-development also significantly reduce their ecological footprint compared to new build.
 Anyone who retains existing structures saves on a major energy consumer by eliminating the use of steel or concrete and CO2-intensive cement extraction.
 "The construction industry directly or indirectly causes about a quarter of the carbon dioxide emissions of all industrial and combustion processes worldwide.
 The production of cement alone accounts for around five percent of global CO2 production, with the carbon dioxide released during the manufacturing process of building materials even accounting for 90 percent of the global carbon dioxide emissions of the construction industry."